 I don’t know about y’all, but my whole summer has consisted of me stuffing my face with too much ice cream, pasta salads, and alcoholic beverages.
 Unfortunately, these foods are not as healthy as kale and raw carrots, so I’ve had to begin my healthy eating plan way before next summer and even before sweatpants season starts this year (aka winter).

-How to make a healthy chia seed pudding
+How to make an easy and healthy pudding

 When combined with a liquid, chia seeds develop a gelatinous texture which makes them easier to digest, and the thick consistency makes them perfect for puddings!

-Whether you are on a clean eating plan or just want an easy vegan and gluten-free treat, hope you try this Mixed Berry Chia Seed Pudding recipe.
+Whether you are on a clean eating plan or just want a gluten free dairy free recipe, hope you try this Mixed Berry Chia Seed Pudding for breakfast, snack, or dessert!

 - 2 tablespoons hemp seeds